oliversarmy/oliversarmy.github.io/_posts/2015-7-10-MajoricSystem.md

 1. Vowels, a e i o u, are significant, but, only when they start a word, and in most cases, only the first vowel. (e.g age is 17, not 175).
 1. Double letters are disregarded when not pronounced separately (e.g call - 35, however midday - 844).
-1. The letter sequence "ck" is treated the same as "k".
-The letter sequence "ph" is treated as "f" (unless the letters straddle a compound word).
+1. The letter sequence "ck" is treated the same as "k" (this is very similar to a double letter sequence).

 ## Majoric - Advanced Word Rules